 - Large Website Accessibility Audit

-This audit evaluates the site template and thirteen (13) pages, representative of various types of web content, against WCAG 2.0 A and AA criteria.
+This audit evaluates the site template and thirteen (13) pages, representative of various types of web content, against WCAG 2.0, Level A and AA (or WCAG 2.1, Level A and AA) criteria.
 Remediation suggestions will be offered for how to fix identified issues.

 Outcome: The Large Website Audit supports efforts in thoroughly fixing website accessibility issues both in the site template and throughout the content.
-Detailed remediation suggestions will provide a solid basis for reaching WCAG 2.0 AA compliance.
+Detailed remediation suggestions will provide a solid basis for reaching WCAG 2.0 (or WCAG 2.1) AA compliance.

 - PDF Accessibility Audit

-This audit evaluates up to three (3) different PDFs against WCAG 2.0 A and AA criteria and offers suggestions on how to fixed identified issues
+This audit evaluates up to three (3) different PDFs against WCAG 2.0, Level A and AA (or WCAG 2.1, Level A and AA) criteria and offers suggestions on how to fixed identified issues

-Outcome: The PDF Audit assists in ensuring that documents on your website are made accessible and compliant with the requirements of the AODA.
+Outcome: The PDF Audit assists in ensuring that documents on your website are made accessible and compliant with accessibility legislation.

 If you would like a free website accessibility audit quotes email us your website address and we’d be happy to send you a a detailed proposal.